 In addition, the majority of our customers are engaged in offshore energy production, exploration and development.
-For the nine months ended December 31, 2022, we generated approximately 66% of our consolidated operating revenues from offshore energy operations.
+During the twelve months ended December 31, 2023, we generated approximately 64% of our consolidated operating revenues from offshore energy services.
 This concentration could impact our overall exposure to credit risk because changes in economic, regulatory and industry conditions that adversely affect the offshore energy industry could affect the credit worthiness of many of our customers.
 We generally do not require and do not have the leverage to obtain letters of credit or other collateral to support our trade receivables.
 Accordingly, a downturn in the economic condition of the offshore energy industry could adversely impact our ability to collect our receivables and thus impact our business, financial condition and results of operations.

-Our failure to dispose of aircraft through sales into the aftermarket could continue to adversely affect us.
+Our failure to dispose of aircraft through sales into the aftermarket could adversely affect us.